Lufthansa heist

-James Burke, an associate of the Lucchese crime family of New York, was reputed to be the mastermind of the robbery, but was never officially charged in connection with the crime.
-Burke is also alleged to have either committed or ordered the murders of many co-conspirators in the robbery, both to avoid being implicated in the heist and to keep their shares of the money for himself.
-The only person convicted in the Lufthansa heist was Louis Werner, an airport worker involved with the planning.
+James Burke, an associate of the Lucchese crime family, was reputed to be the mastermind of the heist, but was never officially charged in connection with the crime.
+Burke is also alleged to have either committed or ordered the murders of many co-conspirators in the heist, both to avoid being implicated and to keep their shares of the money for himself.
+The only person convicted in the heist was Louis Werner, an airport worker involved with the planning.

 The money and jewelry have never been recovered.
 The heist's magnitude made it one of the longest-investigated crimes in U.S. history; the latest arrest associated with the robbery was made in 2014, which resulted in acquittal.

 Planning

-The heist was allegedly planned by James Burke, an associate of the Lucchese crime family of New York City, and was carried out by several associates.
-The plot began when bookmaker Martin Krugman told Burke's associate, Henry Hill, that the German airline Lufthansa flew in currency to its cargo terminal at John F. Kennedy International Airport.
+The Lufthansa heist was allegedly planned by James Burke, an associate of the Lucchese crime family of New York City, and was carried out by several associates.
+The plot began when bookmaker Martin Krugman told one of Burke's associates, Henry Hill, that the West German airline Lufthansa flew in currency to its cargo terminal at John F. Kennedy International Airport.
 The information had originally come from Louis Werner, an airport worker who owed Krugman $20,000 for gambling debts, and from his co-worker Peter Gruenwald.
 Werner and Gruenwald had previously been successful in stealing $22,000 in foreign currency from Lufthansa in 1976.

-Burke selected Tommy DeSimone, Angelo Sepe, Louis Cafora, Joe Manri, Paolo LiCastri and Robert McMahon to carry out the robbery.
+Burke selected Tommy DeSimone, Angelo Sepe, Louis Cafora, Joe Manri, Paolo LiCastri and Robert McMahon to carry out the heist.
 Burke's son Frank would drive one of the backup vehicles, while Parnell "Stacks" Edwards was tasked with disposing of the van afterwards.
 Depending on his role in the robbery, each participant was to receive cuts of between $10,000 to $50,000.
-However, those amounts were based on the estimated haul, which was only $2 million compared to the actual take of $5.875 million.
+However, those amounts were based on the estimated $2 million haul, compared to the actual take of $5.875 million.
 Werner was to receive a flat 10% of the take.